PhanNam1501/email_handshake/README.md

 ## Quick setup:

-We wrote a script that automatically install modoboa with necessary components like certificates and HNSD, allow users to deploy a Modoboa email server on handshake domain with just one single command.
+We wrote a script that automatically install modoboa with necessary components like certificates and things, allow users to deploy a Modoboa email server on handshake domain with just one single command.
 First, clone this repo:
 ```
 git clone https://github.com/nairyuuu/modoboa-installer.git && cd modoboa-installer
 ```